-Discover the comprehensive archive of Poetry Africa past participants and funders through an interactive map portal.
+Discover the comprehensive archive of Poetry Africa past participants and funders through an interactive data portal.

 Adrian Henri read Fine Arts at the University of Durham, and during his career as a teacher, taught and lectured at the Arts Academies of Manchester and Liverpool.

 London-based Adrian Mitchell is one of Europe’s best-selling poets and has been a leader in the performance movement in Britain, all over Europe, the USA, Australia, Russia, Canada, Malawi, Malaya, Cuba, Israel and Chile.

 AFRICA DLAMINI is a Slam/Spoken Word poet from Howick, Pietermaritzburg.
 It is evident from the body of his work that he regards himself as a Pan-Africanist.

 Ahmed Sheikh Nabhany is known for his multi-faceted knowledge.
 It is in recognition of this that, in October 1995, the Fullbright Foundation in the USA appointed him a scholar in residence in the Department of History at the University of California, Los Angeles.

 One of the pioneers of performance poetry in Barbados, AJA first impacted on the local cultural scene as a trombonist before devoting his creative energies to poetry.

 AKEEM LASISI, well grounded in Yoruba traditional literature, is well known for his experimentations with oral Yoruba and English poetry.